- Give your money a chance to grow.

 Need help deciding?
 Read Viewpoints on Fidelity.com: Traditional or Roth IRA, or both?

-4. You may think you can't have an IRA, but make sure
+4. You may think you can't have an IRA, but maybe you can

 There are some common myths about IRAs—especially about who can and who can't contribute.